-Table 86 shows the estimated actual value 2011/12 of the Reservoir Access Hatch Alarms project within the 2011/12 budget.
+Table 93 shows the estimated actual value 2011/12 of the Reservoir Access Hatch Alarms project within the 2011/12 budget.
 No budget was reviewed or approved by the Authority in 2011/12.

-Table 86 Reservoir Access Hatch Alarms project - change in 2011/12 capital expenditure
+Table 93 Reservoir Access Hatch Alarms project - change in 2011/12 capital expenditure

-Source 2011/12 Costs (\$000s)
+Source 2011/1 2 Costs (\$000s)

-Source QCA approved value Estimated actual value Difference % increase
+QCA approved value Estimated actual value Difference % in % increase

 Email correspondence 0 217 217 ∞

-The Reservoir Access Hatch Alarms project involves a site audit being completed to ascertain the extent of security measures to be implemented.
-These measures are the installation of reed switches to reservoir access hatches which are alarmed back to SCADA.
+The Reservoir Access Hatch Alarms project involves the completion of a site audit to ascertain the extent of security measures required to be implemented, as Stage 1.
+These measures are the installation of reed switches to reservoir access hatches which are alarmed back to SCADA, which are to be completed as Stage 2 of the project.
 Unauthorised access has been identified as a significant risk through the water quality risk assessment process and this mitigation measure has been identified.
 The overall project is to install electrically monitored security to hatches, gates and doors at various water reservoirs.